Health Informatics Specialist – A Day in the Life

 • Certified Professional in Healthcare Information and Management Systems (CPHIMS)

 The CAHIMS credential is for entry-level specialists who wish to demonstrate their professional knowledge and establish a solid foundation in their abilities.
-Applicants will need only a high school diploma and 45 hours of continuing education in healthcare informatics.
+Applicants will need either a high school diploma and 45 hours of continuing education in healthcare informatics, or an associate’s degree or higher and at least 25 hours of continuing education in health informatics.

 The CPHIMS credential is for experienced health informatics specialists who wish to advance their careers and demonstrate a commitment to continuing professional development.
 Applicants will need either a bachelor’s degree and five years of information and management experience (three of which occurred in a healthcare setting), or a graduate degree and three years of information management experience (two of which occurred in a healthcare setting).